 This study highlights the relevance and potential of statistically principled methods like MAGI in addressing complex systems, even in the era of deep learning.
-From our analyses on the SEIR and Lorenz systems, it is evident that MAGI outperforms PINN, particularly in more complex scenarios such as those involving missing components and/or chaotic behavior.
+From our analyses on the SEIR and Lorenz systems, it is evident that MAGI routinely outperforms PINN, particularly in more complex scenarios such as those involving missing components and/or chaotic behavior, despite having orders-of-magnitude fewer parameters.
 Furthermore, as a Bayesian method, MAGI offers uncertainty quantification through credible intervals, a capability that PINN inherently lacks.
 For instance, on the SEIR model, SI Table \ref{tab:coverage_magi} shows the frequentist coverage of the 95\% credible intervals by MAGI, where the actual coverage is reasonably close to the nominal 95\% level for all system parameters, both in the fully observed case and the missing \(E\) component case.

 It is also of interest to investigate how close the reconstructed solutions of the ODEs follow the governing mechanistic equations.
-To quantify this, we inspect the values of the mechanistic fidelity loss component of PINN in Equation \eqref{eq:pinn} and MAGI's counterpart in Equation \eqref{eq:magi}, using the standard Euclidean norm, instead of over $C^{-1}$ for a meaningful comparison.
-The results for the Lorenz Chaotic (Butterfly) case are shown in Figure \ref{fig:chaotic_butterfly_mech_fid_metrics}, where we observe that MAGI shows considerably better mechanistic fidelity with respect to the original ODE governing equations than PINN variants with $\lambda \geq 10$, which are the better-performing PINN configurations for inference.
-PINNs with $\lambda = 0.1$ or $1.0$ have similar level of mechanistic fidelity to MAGI but they sacrifice significant inference performance.
-Since a flatlined solution trivially satisfies the Lorenz ODEs, mechanistic fidelity is only relevant and useful in combination with strong inference performance.
-MAGI's higher mechanistic fidelity may also contribute to its ability to generalize with future predictions.
+To quantify this, we inspect the values of the mechanistic fidelity loss component of PINN in Equation \eqref{eq:pinn} and MAGI's counterpart in Equation \eqref{eq:magi}, using the standard Euclidean norm (instead of over $C^{-1}$) for a meaningful comparison.
+The results for the Lorenz Chaotic (Butterfly) case are shown in Figure \ref{fig:chaotic_butterfly_mech_fid_metrics}, where we observe that MAGI shows considerably better mechanistic fidelity with respect to the original ODE governing equations than PINN variants with $\lambda > 10$, which are the better-performing PINN configurations for trajectory inference.
+PINNs with $\lambda = 0.1$ or $1.0$ have slightly better or similar levels of mechanistic fidelity to MAGI, but they sacrifice significant inference performance.
+Since a flatlined solution trivially satisfies the Lorenz ODEs, mechanistic fidelity is only relevant and useful in combination with strong trajectory inference performance.
+Nonetheless, MAGI's high mechanistic fidelity---and its apparent robustness to flat-line trajectory collapse---may also contribute to its ability to generalize with future predictions.